'Weaponized' Twitter Bots Spread Info From French Campaign Hack

 I suspect...everyone.

-Apathetic Americans (Score:2)
+Apathetic Americans (Score:3)

 let the Russians totally pwn their electoral process with impunity.
 Putin has made you folks a laughing stock.
 Just sayin.